Sample-path large deviations for a class of heavy-tailed Markov additive processes: Introduction

 Our main sample-path large deviations results are presented in Section~\ref{section: main results}.
 For the case where $B_n$ as in \eqref{eq: affine transformation} is nonnegative, our result establishes that

 Precise details can be found in Section~\ref{SECTION: ONE-SIDED LARGE DEVIATIONS} below.
-At this moment, we just mention that $C_j$ is a measure on the Skorokhod space, and $\mathcal J^*$ denotes the minimum number of jumps that are required for a nondecreasing, piecewise linear function with drift $\E B_1/(1-\E A_1)$ to be in the set $E$.
+At this moment, we just mention that $C_j$ is a measure on ${\mathbb D}[0,1]$ for each $j$, and $\mathcal J^*$ denotes the minimum number of jumps that are required for a nondecreasing, piecewise linear function with drift $\E B_1/(1-\E A_1)$ to be in the set $E$.
 In Section~\ref{SECTION: TWO-SIDED LARGE DEVIATIONS} we develop a two-sided version of this result.

-While we restrict to the case of affine functions in (\ref{eq: affine transformation}), the methods developed in this paper can be applied to more general recursions, in which $f_n(z)/z\rightarrow A_n$ as $z\rightarrow\infty$; we refer to \cite{chenthesis} for details.
+While we restrict to the case of affine recursions in (\ref{eq: affine transformation}), the methods developed in this paper can be extended to more general recursions of the form $X_{n+1} = f_{n+1}(X_n)$, in which $f_n(z)/z\rightarrow A_n$ as $z\rightarrow\infty$; we refer to \cite{chenthesis} for details.
+On the other hand, our methods require the assumption $A_n\geq 0$ in (\ref{eq: affine transformation}).
+If this assumption no longer holds, it is possible to have big jumps of opposite sign in the same regeneration cycle, which requires a topology weaker than $M_1'$.
+Functional central limit theorems allowing $A_n$ to have both signs were recently derived in \cite{Basrak2018} using the $M_2$ topology.